yracine/device-type.myecobee/README.md

 * Goto app settings (top right corner),
 * Click on Oauth (middle of the page), and enable OAuth in Smart app
 * Hit "Update" at the bottom

+g) Go back to the code window, and hit the "publish" button at the top right corner

 *************************************************
 3) Use SmartSetup and execute My ecobee Init